 Unfortunately for Roku there is serious risk in their future.
 That risk comes from three companies named Apple, Amazon, and Google.
-All three of them are competitors to Roku with Apple and Amazon becoming more serious competition fast.
-If Google decides to push its Android TV platform over its Chromecast platform they could easily be just as competitive.
-And that is Roku’s biggest problem.
+All three of them are competitors to Roku with Amazon becoming very serious competition fast.
+Amazon is now on Best Buy branded TV's that are literalled all over their store.
+For Best Buy to survice they had to make a deal with the devil (Amazon) and that has had serious implimications on Roku.
+If Google decides to push its Android TV platform over its Chromecast platform they could also be just as competitive.
+That is Roku’s biggest problem.
 Their competition can compete with Roku as much as they want to.
 Their competitors have immense brand recognition and have enough money to burn in any way they feel like it.
 Roku does not have this kind of cash.
 In my opinion they also don't have the brand recognition.
 Sure, we all relate the go to set top box to watch Netflix on as the Roku.
-But most users are becoming more and more aware of Rokus competitors.
+However, most users are becoming more and more aware of Rokus competitors.
 Its competitors have brand recognition that is something that is almost impossible to compete with.
 Google and search and its portfolio of Google services.
-Amazon and its giant ecommerce store.
+Amazon and it's giant ecommerce store.
 Apple’s brand loyalty and recognition doesn't even need to be mentioned it's so powerful.
 Do people share the same recognition and loyalty to Roku as they do these other juggernaut companies?
-In my opinion no and when end users learn that Roku’s competition has better options I don't think people will bat and eye to drop their Roku.
+In my opinion no and when end users learn that Roku’s competition has better options I don't think they will bat an eye and drop their Roku.

 Now, I would love to say buy Roku now but be careful of holding the stock long term but that doesn't seem to be how investing works these days.
 Take Fitbit for example.
 The stock is trading for almost 5 times less than its all time and short lived high.
 Fitbit was putting up great numbers but no matter what their earnings reports showed investors just couldn't stop thinking about Apple’s Watch.
 The Apple Watch which wasn't even selling near the levels it is today just continued to drive Fitibit stock into the ground where it has stayed since 2016.